 How to choose your productivity apps

-Productivity apps are designed to help make your work life simpler, so the first thing to consider is what areas of your job create the most pain points, and then look for an app or software package that can help.
-It could be something to eliminate distractions or something to help keep on top of workflow and priorities – whatever you need, there’s probably an app for it.
+Productivity apps are designed to help make your work-life simpler, so the first thing to consider is what areas of your job create the most pain points, and then look for an app or software package that can help.
+It could be something to eliminate distractions or something to help keep on top of workflow and priorities – whatever you need, there’s probably an app to improve business productivity.